Are you a mature learner (older than 21) offer holder? Has it been a while since you were in education?

 - inform you about the support offered

-- develop your study skills
+- develop or refresh your study skills

 The sessions will take place online, at a time at your convenience, with a final one in person on campus.

 You’ll receive five online sessions pre enrolment and an opportunity to meet with the team and other mentees in your first month of your studies.